RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/Movers-RosettaScripts.md

 where "mover\_name" belongs to a predefined set of possible movers that the parser recognizes and are listed below, name is a unique identifier for this mover definition and then any number of parameters that the mover needs to be defined.

+Because of historical reasons or subtle differences in the desired functions.
+Some of the movers are near-duplicate. [[Read more about|Near Duplicate Classes]] the comparision of these near-duplicate movers.

 [[_TOC_]]

 ## Predefined Movers